Sharma-Pranav/forecast-sandbox-lite/docs/Appendix.md

 ### **Interpretation**

-* Tier-A models produce **directionally stable**, low-noise forecasts.
+* Tier-A models produce **lower bias and reduced noise** at the portfolio level.
 * ML (LightGBM), without drivers such as discount, weather, or stockout hours, becomes **unstable**, overreacting to recent noise.
 * Naive and drift models exaggerate noise and create planning churn.

 **Conclusion:**
-FreshNet dynamics reward smoothing, not signal chasing.
+FreshNet dynamics favor **noise-dampening methods over signal chasing**, particularly when demand structure is heterogeneous.

 ---